Terry O'Neill (martial artist): Early life

-O'Neill was born in Liverpool, England, the son of a police officer.
-From an early age became interested in martial arts.
+O'Neill was born in Liverpool, England, the son of a police officer and became interested in martial arts from an early age.

 He first started to train at Judo, but later applied to join the Liverpool Karate Club, lying about his age to gain admission.

 His first teacher was Andy Sherry, with occasional visits by Murakami Sensei, Veron Bell, Terry Wingrove and later, Kanazawa Sensei.

 Competitive martial arts career

 His introduction to Kumite was in the 1967 KUGB National Championships.
 O'Neill later won the KUGB National Championships Individual Kumite Kata title in 1972—1975, 1977, and 1978.
 He was three times the KUGB Grand Champion, and from 1967 to 1981 was a member of the Red Triangle Team who were KUGB National Team Champions on 13 occasions.

 A member of the KUGB International Squad from 1968 till 1982, he was also Captain of the British All-Styles Squad who defeated Japan to win the 1975 World Championships in Los Angeles, USA.

 O'Neill's competitive fighting career came to an end in 1982, when he seriously damaged the ligaments of his knee in an International match against Italy.

-In 1972, he founded the UK Martial Arts magazine "Fighting Arts International", which he ran until 1997.
+In 1972, he founded the UK Martial Arts magazine Fighting Arts International, which he ran until 1997.

 A senior member of the KUGB, he is also an International Referee and a KUGB Grading Examiner.
 He has been a member of the KUGB since its establishment.